Less than twenty-four hours after Thanksgiving, it’s Black Friday.

 3. Pace ahead

-Take advantage of the calendar crunch this holiday season by adjusting your campaign budgets to pace ahead.
+Take advantage of the early start this holiday season by adjusting your campaign budgets to pace ahead.
 Pacing ahead will enable you to capture impressions for all your potential customers.

 Remember that pacing is more than looking at your daily spend.
 Rather than making sure that your digital advertising campaign is pacing evenly across the entire holiday season, ask yourself if you need to reserve budget to boost spend on specific days, such as promotions?
 Are there more important days, such as the last day for shipping?

-Taking these questions into consideration, along with your goals for the holiday season, should ensure that you are hitting appropriate pacing levels even if we have six fewer days between Thanksgiving and Christmas.
+Taking these questions into consideration, along with your goals for the holiday season, should ensure that you are hitting appropriate pacing levels even with the holiday season kicking off early.

 4. Activate mobile audiences

-According to the National Retail Federation, though 56 percent of holiday shoppers say they will shop online, 53 percent say they will also buy in department stores, along with 51 percent at discount stores and 44 percent at grocery stores and supermarkets.
+According to the National Retail Federation, though 60 percent of holiday shoppers shopped online last year, while only 45 percent shopped in department stores, along with 43 percent at discount stores and 42 percent at grocery stores and supermarkets.
 Of online shoppers, a full 73 percent said they plan to use their smartphone or tablet to research or make a purchase.
-Roughly one-third of consumers say they’ll also shop at clothing or accessory stores, and 23 percent say they’ll shop at local or small businesses and electronic stores.
+Roughly 30 percent of consumers say they’ll also shop at clothing or accessory stores, and 23 percent say they’ll shop at local or small businesses and electronic stores.

 As consumers are spreading out their holiday shopping across different destinations, in-store and online, you should look for ways to engage them where ever they are or where they have been.
 With geofencing, you could reach mobile devices to reach individuals while they are participating in the holiday shopping weekend.
 Or, you could leverage geoframing to target individuals on other devices after they have left their holiday shopping locations.